 - From Bitola, make a stop north to Prilep, a city with an incredible mountain range in the backdrop.

 - Head into Macedonia’s wine region of Tikves, back to Skopje, or out to a neighbouring country from here.

-Best Places to Visit in Macedonia
+Best Places to Visit on a Holiday in Macedonia

 We had absolutely no idea what to expect from Skopje.
 I’d spoken to a couple of travel bloggers who weren’t that keen on the city, but… we loved it as soon as we got there.
 We booked a great apartment on Airbnb so we’d have a work base for the week and explored the city on foot.